itenfay/DYFStoreKit/README-zh.md

 }

 - (IBAction)fetchesProductsFromAppStore:(id)sender {

+    // You need to check whether the device is not able or allowed to make payments before requesting products. if (![DYFStore canMakePayments]) {
+        [self showTipsMessage:@"Your device is not able or allowed to make payments!"];
+        return;
+    }

     [self showLoading:@"Loading..."];

     NSArray *productIds = [self fetchProductIdentifiersFromServer];
     [DYFStore.defaultStore requestProductWithIdentifiers:productIds success:^(NSArray *products, NSArray *invalidIdentifiers) {

         [self hideLoading];